-From warming up over fika to exploring the Vasa Museum, these are my favourite things to do in Stockholm in winter for that perfect city break away!
+From warming up over fika to exploring the Vasa Museum, these are the best things to do in Stockholm in winter for that perfect city break!

 Another reason winter is an amazing time to visit is that Christmas in Stockholm is a festive dream.
 Markets, mulled wine, sprinklings of snow.
 I mean, what’s not to love?

 As well as stacks of seasonal things to see and do, a bonus of visiting Stockholm in winter is that there are fewer tourists around. too It might still be busy in places, but not frantic, and you can get the most reasonable prices on accommodation.

 Carry on reading for my recommendations of the best things to do in Stockholm in winter.
 I think you’ll find this city really does make for the perfect winter break away!

 Between December and February, the coldest months of the year, you’re looking at an average of 0°C. There can be days when it’s much much colder, dropping down to -15˚C or even lower.